galaxyproject/training-material/topics/community/tutorials/community-lab/tutorial.md

 The **Community lab**, a centralised webpage that enables communities to rapidly aggregate, curate, integrate, display, and launch relevant tools, workflows, and training on different Galaxy servers.
 This user-friendly interface, built on the Galaxy framework, provides community members with data analysis capacity without requiring programming expertise.
 Users can run individual tools or create complex workflows, with full provenance tracking to ensure reproducibility, designed specifically for the community research (Nasr et al., 2024).
   *For example, [the microgalaxy lab (Europe)](https://microbiology.usegalaxy.eu).*

-The aim of this tutorial is to explain what the lab is and how to create the files necessary to display the labs via the CoDex and how to deploy the rendered lab in each Galaxy instance.
+The aim of this tutorial is to explain what the labs are and how to create the files necessary to display the labs via the CoDex and how to deploy the rendered lab in each Galaxy instance.

 > <agenda-title></agenda-title>
 >